Oslo-Nye-Fagskole/react-rapide/public/examples/rest-api-documentation/README.md

 This reference covers all the API endpoints available for building an anonymous shopping experience.

+**Tip:** To view JSON from GET-routes in a nice way in Chrome/Edge you can install [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa).

 ## Available API Endpoints

 ### 1. Animals API